-Before opening long or short positions on Binance Futures, you can calculate the profit you will get when you close your position at a certain price using the calculator that you can find on right upper part of the page.
+Before opening long or short positions on Binance Futures, you can calculate the profit you will make when you close your position at a certain price using the calculator, which you can find in the right upper part of the trading page.

 Binance Futures profit calculator

 In the example below, our initial margin and entry price is 8000 USDT and leverage is 50x, so order size (quantity) is 50 BTC.

 As the position is long, we will make a profit when the BTC price goes up.
 If we close the position at 8,750 USDT, our profit (PNL) will be 3,750 USDT.

 You can also calculate the liquidation price using the calculator on Binance Futures.
 You need to enter your entry price and quantity, and set leverage and other variables.

 As stated by Binance, your open positions will also be considered when calculating the liquidation price.

 Binance Futures max open

 Depending on the leverage used, there is a maximum position one can open on Binance Futures.
 For example, if you will use 5x leverage, you can open a 50,000,000 USDT position at max.

 As the leverage rises, the maximum position size possible decreases.
 For example, the maximum position one can open at 75x leverage is 250,000 USDT, and at 125x leverage, it is 50,000 USDT.